Matthew 9:1-38

 The harvest truly [is] plenteous, but the labourers [are] few;

-cp. the Lord's concern for His people.
+cp. the concern, of the LORD God of Israel, for His people.
 Jer 50:6

 Click here to continue the study in Matthew 10:1-